kunaljaydesai/ai-wrapped/README.md

 # AI Wrapped
+AI wrapped provides an AI-generated summary of your 2023 year given data from various platforms (Facebook, Google Calendar, Whoop, etc...).
 I built AI wrapped to help me look back on what I did during my year.
 I always struggle with logging all the things I want to log about my day and figured that a lot of the information already exists online.
 For me, that's in my photos, my workout logs, and my messages with friends and family.
 I built a little tool to generate a summary of my year, day-by-day for the year of 2023.
 It turned out pretty good!

 # How To Use It
 To use the tool, you first need to download your data.
 A lot of companies offer the opportunity to export your data into files which is what this tool uses to generate the summary.
 Right now, the tool supports the following data: